Ragmthy/gralhix_osint_exercises/OSINT Exercise 20/OSINT Exercise 020.md

 ![image](ans_pics/x_2000_tools.png)

 For these, the first to explore was the Site Map.
-However, at the time of attempting the exercise, the Map for 2000 didn't render well.
+However, when attempting the exercise in Aug 2024, the Map for 2000 didn't render well.
 So another tool was required.

 The next tool explored is Summary.
 Here, I played with the year start and end a little more, and got a more narrowed view of the URLs in our x.com domain.